Organisational Overview / Our most material issues

 By not having a majority stake in the Venture,

-decisions that are taken in the best interest of the
+decisions that are taken in the best interest of

-Merafe.
+impact Merafe.

-Contractual provisions and partnering with a world-class operator and
+Contractual provisions and partnering with a world-class operator and global

-sustainability.
-We continually strive to ensure the interests of both
+continually strive to ensure the interests of both partners in the Venture are

-partners in the Venture are aligned and to maintain strong relationships
+aligned and to maintain strong relationships based on mutual respect

-based on mutual respect between both management teams.
+between both management teams.

 Empowerment credentials